-The Fund may hold common stocks and other equity securities from time to time, including, among others, those it has received through the conversion of a convertible security held by the Fund or in connection with the restructuring of a debt security.
+The Fund may invest in common stocks and other equity securities from time to time, including, among others, those it has received through the conversion of a convertible security held by the Fund or in connection with the restructuring of a debt security.
 The Fund may invest in securities that have not been registered for public sale, including securities eligible for purchase and sale pursuant to Rule 144A or Regulation S under the Securities Act of 1933, as amended, and other securities issued in private placements.
-The Fund also may invest without limit in securities of other open- or closed-end investment companies, including exchange-traded funds ("ETFs").
+The Fund also may invest without limit in securities of other open- or closed-end investment companies, including exchange-traded funds ("ETFs") and investment companies sponsored or managed by the Adviser or its related parties.
 The Fund may invest in securities of companies with small and medium market capitalizations.